 The reach of the gray whales in Canada: Coast of British Columbia to the top of Alaska.
 The west coast is most famous for viewing the gray whales as they migrate close to the Vancouver Island shore in the spring and fall.
 On a calm day it is possible to watch whales pass by from the many beaches and trails that extend along much of the coast between Ucluelet and Tofino.

-Notable Mention: Newfoundland and Labrador.
-The province of Newfoundland and Labrador edges onto Canada’s Atlantic coast, and the region is apparently one of the best whale watching spots in the world!
+Notable Mention: The province of Newfoundland and Labrador, bordering Canada’s Atlantic coast, is widely regarded as one of the finest whale-watching spots worldwide!

 Best time to visit: June- July